nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Who is this User Guide for?

-We have created this user manual for people who want to learn how to use our application.
+We have created this user manual for people who want to learn how to use our app.
 It is best suited for administrative staff members who seek an app to streamline their scholarship management procedure.

-Alternatively, you may read our [Developer Guide](https://ay2223s1-cs2103t-w10-3.github.io/tp/DeveloperGuide.html) to find out more about the technical components of our application.
+Alternatively, you may read our [Developer Guide](https://ay2223s1-cs2103t-w10-3.github.io/tp/DeveloperGuide.html) to find out more about the technical components of our app.

 [Return to top](#table-of-contents)